jkunimune/nibasa/how-to-use.md

 Complete sentences are formed in USL by combining postpositional phrases with a predicate.

-A prepositional phrase ends with one of the six postpositions, which specifies.
+A postpositional phrase ends with one of the six postpositions, which specifies.
-- "ga" indicates the subject of an action. (mi ga yam = I eat)
+- "ga" indicates the subject of an action. (mi ga jam = I eat)
-- "ro" indicates the object of an action. (ris ro yam = eat rice)
+- "ro" indicates the object of an action. (ris ro jam = eat rice)
-- "na" indicates the location of an action. (meza na yam = eat at a table)
+- "na" indicates the location of an action. (meza na jam = eat at a table)
 - "do" indicates the destination of an action. ()
 - "ze"
 - "e"

 If there are multiple postpositional phrases, then "ro" should generally come last;
 some speakers may prefer to place "ga" before or after the other postpositions according to personal style.
-- meza na dosti e mi ga ris (ro) yam.
+- meza na dosti e mi ga ris ro yam.
 I eat rice at a table with a friend.

 A predicate can be a noun, adjective, or verb.
 - mau ga kore. = The cat runs.
 - mau ga rubi. = The cat is red.
-- mau ga mi dosti. = The cat is my friend.
+- mau ga mi di dosti. = The cat is my friend.

-Sentences do not need to start with capital letters.
+Sentences do not start with capital letters.

 ### Complex sentences

+Commands are indicated by adding to the end of the sentence...

+Commands are the only sentences that can have an object without a subject.
+- ris ro yam deve. = Eat rice.

+Note that unlike in some languages, the subject is never left out of statements or questions.

 ### Proper names

 Proper names of countries are re-spelled in Nibasa's alphabet.
 Personal names and city names will inevitably be spelled irregularly in many circumstances.
 Proper names have access to the bonus letters.
-They must be followd by a common noun to identify them (e.g. Franse desa, Suahili basa, Smith jen, Jorje raja, Zamenhof dotor)
+They must be followd by a common noun to identify them (e.g. Franse desa, Suahili basa, Smith jen, Jorje raja, Zamenhof doktor)

 ### Other things

+Yes-or-no questions are formed by adding "ke" ("what") to the end of a sentence.
+- tu ga go abil? = Can you do that?

+Nibasa does not have a word for "yes".
+To answer a yes-or-no question in the affirmative, simply repeat the last word before "ke".
+To answer a yes-or-no question in the negative, one can simply use "no" ("not"), or repeat the last word of the question followed by "no".
+- abil. = Yes, I can.
+- abil no. = No, I can't.

+Open questions are not specially marked, as they are apparent from the presence of the word "ke", which can modify a noun or act as a noun of its own.
+- tu ga ke jen? = Who are you?
+- ke ro yam? = What are you eating?
+- ke li moto? = Where did it go?
+- ke sabu na ni yang? = Why is she like this?

 Requests and commands are formed by adding a modal word to the end of the sentence.
 Different words imply different levels of directness.